Who are security patients?

 Before a CSTO can be made, a psychiatrist must examine the person and be satisfied that all the following criteria in section 94B(1)(c) of the Sentencing Act 1991 (Vic) (‘Sentencing Act’) are met:

 - because of the mental illness, they require treatment to prevent serious deterioration in their mental or physical health or to prevent serious harm to the person or someone else;

-- the treatment A document that sets out what a person wants to happen to their money and other property after they die. be provided if the person is put on a CSTO; and
+- the treatment will be provided if the person is put on a CSTO; and

 - there is no less restrictive means reasonably available to enable the person to receive the treatment.

 The authorised psychiatrist of the relevant approved mental health service must also recommend the order be made, and confirm the availability of facilities and services for the person’s treatment.
 Almost identical criteria exist in section 276 of the MHA 2014 for making a STO.